 In these cases, having a unit conversion at the end of the processing will guarantee homogeneous input for the diagnostics.

-Note: Conversion is only supported between compatible units!
-In other words, converting temperature units from degC to Kelvin works fine, changing precipitation units from a rate based unit to an amount based unit is not supported at the moment.
+Conversion is only supported between compatible units!
+In other words, converting temperature units from degC to Kelvin works fine, while changing units from kg to m will not work.